Recarbrio FDA Approval History

 - Common side effects include diarrhea, nausea, headache, vomiting, increased liver enzymes, infusion site reactions, fever, and hypertension.

-Development History and FDA Approval Process for Recarbrio
+Development timeline for Recarbrio

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.